This advice provides a general guide to the main principles and requirements of lotteries law as contained in the Gambling Act 2005.

 Residents' lottery - these must not be run for profit and all the proceeds must be used for prizes or reasonable expenses.
 The promoter of the lottery must reside on the premises and tickets can only be sold to other residents of the same premises.
 The residency requirement can still be satisfied where the premises are not the sole premises in which a person resides, for example, a student halls of residence.

 The initial application fee to accompany an application for registration is £40.
-This may be paid by cheque or debit card.
+This may be paid by debit or debit card or you can request a link to may an online payment.

 Once registered, the society needs to pay an annual fee of £20 to the registering licensing authority.
 This fee needs to be paid within the period of two months which ends immediately before each anniversary of the registration.
 If the registered society fails to pay the annual fee, the licensing authority may cancel the society’s registration.